-I came across information related to the Mariam Mahal ruin almost 2 years ago & ever since then I wanted to explore this place.I have been trying to find the Mariam Mahal ruin for last one year in the jungles around Jaipur but it seems I haven’t been too lucky.
-But the Quest” target=”_blank”>quest for elusive Mariam Mahal continued….
+I found information related to the Mariam Mahal ruins in Jaipur two years ago & ever since then I wanted to explore this place.
+Despite all efforts to find the Mariam Mahal ruins for over a year in the jungles around Jaipur, I wasn’t too lucky.
+But the quest for elusive Mariam Mahal continued!

 Mirza Man Singh I, the ruler of Amer was one of the Navratana (nine gems) in the court of Mughal king Akbar.
 He led the Mughal army as a general, from Afghanistan in the west to Bangladesh in the east.
 He was instrumental in growth of Mughal rule in India.
 Despite his popularity, hardly anyone knows about his eldest son Jagat Singh who also fought many wars along with his father, Mirza Man Singh.
 He built a palace for his lover Mariam located far away from the famous Amer Fort.
 It was called Mariam Mahal.
 Jagat Singh died at an early age around 32-34 due to the habit of excessive drinking.
 Mariam continued to live in this place till her death.
 The daughter born to the duo got married to the Mughal ruler Jahangir, whose son Shah Jahan built the World Famous Taj Mahal.
 Her name was Koka Kumari.
 She was the 22nd wife of Jahangir; much famous Nur Jahan was 25th.
 Jagat Shiromani temple in Amer was built as a remembrance to the Jagat Singh.

 There are no written records to answer this question.
 But from what some historians infer she must have been an Armenian Christian.
 During the Mughal emperor Akbar’s rule many Armenians were granted special privileges to settle and trade in India.
 It is believed that she must have come to India when Armenians first emigrated.
 Probably, we will never know the truth!